watem-sedem/watem-sedem/docs/calibration.rst

 Model simulations with a combination of kTC-values with a high :math:`ME` are further analysed.
 Two criteria are used to select the best performing kTC-factors.
 The first criterium is the slope of the linear regression (with intercept 0) between the observed and simulated values.
-The simulated sedimentexport is good if the calculated slope lies between 0.95 and 1.05.
-Ohterwise, the bias between modelresult and observation will be to high (systematically more than 5% too high or too low).
+The simulated sediment export is good if the calculated slope lies between 0.95 and 1.05.
+Ohterwise, the bias between modelresult and observation will be to high (systematically more than 5 % too high or too low).

 The last criterium is the ratio between kTC-low and kTC-high.
 Verstraeten et al.
 (2006) showed that this ratio must lie between 0.25 and 0.35.
 When a ratio in